Is Water Organic? A Doctor Answers

 | |

-Many consumers prefer organic products, and recently there have been more organic bottled water brands launching.
+Many consumers prefer organic products, and recently there have been more organic bottled water brands hitting the US market.

 But is "organic water" even possible?
 What does the organic certification mean?
-And are bottled water products labeled organic healthier than tap water or non-organic bottled water brands?
+Are bottled water products labeled organic healthier than tap water?
+And is water quality an issue in the US?

 What Does the Organic Certification Mean?